Black Seed Oil Benefits For Skin, How To Apply, & Side Effects

 3. As The Last Step Of Your Skin Care Routine

-You can use black seed oil as the last step of your skin care routine to lock in hydration.
-Use it after applying serum, essence, night cream, or any other product.
+You can use black seed oil as the last step of your daily skincare routine to lock in hydration.
+Use it after applying serum, essence, night cream, and other products.

 Are there any risks of using black seed oil for the skin?
 Let us understand in the next section.